Professor Oliver Black

 Oliver Black read Philosophy at Cambridge and received his PhD from the University of London.
 He has taught at Cambridge and been a fellow at the University of California, Berkeley.
 He joined the department at King's in 2000.
-As well as working in philosophy he is Counsel at Linklaters, the international law firm, where he is head of the UK procurement law practice.
-He is also a Visiting Professor in the School of Law at King's.
+As well as working in philosophy, he was until recently Counsel at Linklaters, the international law firm, where he was head of the UK procurement law practice.
+He is also a Visiting Professor in the School of Law at King’s.

-He is the author of Conceptual Foundations of Antitrust (CUP, 2005) and Agreements: A Philosophical and Legal Study (CUP, 2012) and has published articles on various topics in legal philosophy, law, ethics, epistemology, logic and rationality theory, including a series of articles on problems involving infinite regresses.
-He has also published a novel, and another novel of his will be published shortly.
+He is the author of Conceptual Foundations of Antitrust (CUP, 2005) and Agreements: A Philosophical and Legal Study (CUP, 2012), and has published articles on various topics in legal philosophy, law, ethics, epistemology, logic and rationality theory, including a series of articles on problems involving infinite regresses.
+He has also published novels and memoirs.

 His current philosophico-legal research project concerns reliance and its normative aspects.